Brian Tracy is a self-help author and speaker.

 Successful people base decisions on desires and dreams, underachievers on fear and worries.

-The starting point to overcoming fear and developing courage is first of all to look at the fact that predispose us and second to analyze our fear objectively.
+The starting point to overcoming fear and developing courage is, first of all, to look at the fact that predisposes us and second to analyze our fear objectively.

 Make a habit to do the things you fear.
 If you do so, then the death of fear is certain.

 Here are the key areas:

 The courage to lounge, to step out in faith, to move out of your comfort zone without guarantee of success.